wbkang/serverless-flask-on-aws/README.md

 ### NodeJS

-We need to [install NodeJS](https://nodejs.org/en/download/) so we can use [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
+We need to [install NodeJS](https://nodejs.org/en/download/) so we can use [CDK v2](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

 ### CDK